 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Bulgaria carries some classically European customs in addition to a few other local ways that may surprise the average traveller.
-Find out why you should tap the salt shaker twice and how to tip in Bulgaria!
+Find out why you should always tap the salt shaker twice and how to tip in Bulgaria.